 Sukkot: The Land of Israel and Rain

-The water ritual ceremonies reach their crescendo throughout Sukkot, a “back to nature festival” (the Sukkot booths and the arba minim-the four species), with the hoshana “rain ceremonies”, the simchot bet hashoevot (the Rejoicing of the Water Drawing), hoshanno rabba (an additional day of judgment) and its extensive use of the “river willow”, and finally “tefillat geshem” of Shemini Atzeret.
-On Shemini Atzeret we begin to pray for rain, saying in our prayers “mashiv haruach umorid hageshem” (“return the wind and the rain”).
+The water ritual ceremonies reach their crescendo throughout Sukkot, a “back to nature festival” (the sukkot booths and the arba minim-the four species), with the hoshana “rain ceremonies”, the Simchot Bet Hashoevot (the Rejoicing of the Water Drawing), Hoshanna Rabba (an additional day of judgment) and its extensive use of the “river willow”, and finally “tefillat geshem” (prayer for rain) said on Shemini Atzeret.
+On Shemini Atzeret we also begin the daily prayer for rain, saying in our prayers “mashiv haruach umorid hageshem” (“return the wind and the rain”).

 It may be hard for students who live outside of Israel (and in the modern world where water streams from a faucet) to appreciate this goal of the Yamim HaNoraim.
 Therefore, it’s important for the teacher to create a biblical and geographical framework for the students to feel comfortable with.
 This lesson tries to do this but the teacher may prefer to expand on it.

 All the sources have been written in English as most computers are not Hebrew enabled, however, all sources appear in Hebrew as an appendix at the end of this guide.

 You may want to co-ordinate this lesson with the geography teacher in order to chart rainfall, investigate landscape, irrigation, etc.